LuigiMasini/C-recursive-functions/lesson.md

 ## Esercizi :/ </3

-- funzione che calcola ricorsivamente la potenza di un numero dato base ed esponente
+- funzione che calcola ricorsivamente la potenza di un numero dato base ed esponente. [soluzioni](examples/potenza.c "potenza.c")
-- funzione ricorsiva che calcola il massimo comun denominatore di due interi
+- funzione ricorsiva che calcola il massimo comun denominatore di due interi. [soluzioni](examples/mcd.c "mcd.c")
-- **PRO**: funzione che clacoli l'n-esimo numero di fibonacci, dato n (2 versioni, una con Divide & Conquer, una con programmazione dinamica)
+- **PRO**: funzione che calcoli l'n-esimo numero di fibonacci, dato n (2 versioni, una con Divide & Conquer, una con programmazione dinamica). [soluzioni](examples/fibonacci.c "fibonacci.c")
 - **PROx2**: solve the Knapsack problem, using recursion or dynamic programming.
 Given a set of items, each with a weight and a value, determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible.  [solutions](http://ranger.uta.edu/~kosmopo/cse2320/lectures/05-Recursion_DynamicProgramming.pdf)

 ---

 with <3 by [_Luigi Masini_](https://github.com/LuigiMasini)  | [buy me a coffee](https://youtu.be/dQw4w9WgXcQ)